Skip to main content

 Veterans Affairs Medical Center

 The George E. Wahlen Dept. of Veterans Affairs Medical Center (VAMC) is a 121 bed tertiary and primary care medical center located about a mile south of University Hospital.
-It is the major tertiary referral center for the Department of Veterans Affairs for a five-state region and has a diverse inpatient and outpatient population.
+It is the major tertiary referral center for the Department of Veterans Affairs for a five-state region and has a broad inpatient and outpatient population.

 The VAMC provides an outstanding opportunity for residents to have graded responsibility and the necessary autonomy to develop individual responsibility for patient management.
 Resident experiences include general medicine wards, MICU, emergency care, general medicine ambulatory care, and multiple outpatient subspecialty clinics.